 Whereas the German legislator took the first two conditions directly from the ETSD, the requirement of a "legitimate interest in secrecy" was inserted autonomously.
 The practical relevance of this additional requirement, however, is doubtful.
 Since Article 1 (1) of the ETSD lays down a minimum standard for the protection of trade secrets, which the member states may extend but not restrict, it can be assumed that information, even if it does not fulfil the condition of the third point, is nevertheless to be regarded as a trade secret in accordance with the superior ETSD.

-Pursuant to Section 2 No 1 litera b) of the TSA, the trade secret owner is obligated to take reasonable measures of protection considering the specific circumstances to keep the information secret and, in the event of a dispute, has to prove that the measures taken were sufficient.
-As the requirement of appropriate confidentiality measures was only recently introduced by the TSA, coming into effect in 2019, there is little case law yet regarding this matter, and neither the TSA nor the ETSD stipulates any specific requirements as to what specific types of secrecy measures must be taken.
+Pursuant to Section 2 No 1 litera b) of the TSA, the trade secret owner is obligated to take reasonable measures of protection, considering the specific circumstances, to keep the information secret and, in the event of a dispute, has to prove that the measures taken were sufficient.
+As the requirement of appropriate confidentiality measures was only recently introduced by the TSA, which came into effect in 2019, there is little case law yet regarding this matter, and neither the TSA nor the ETSD stipulates any specific requirements as to what specific types of secrecy measures must be taken.

 However, it is common sense that the trade secret owner must "only" ensure appropriate (and not the best possible or maximum effective) safeguards.
 Apart from that, the measures to be taken cannot be determined in the abstract, but will depend on the specific nature and value of the trade secret as a whole and for the company, the size of the company, the costs and the standard of the measures.
 In general, five types of measures may be considered (usually in a combination that is not necessarily required to cover all types):

 Furthermore, it is safe to assume that large companies or companies with numerous and valuable secrets will be subject to stricter requirements than small and medium-sized enterprises.
-However, the question of how much effort will be required for qualifying the steps taken as the required level of reasonableness will ultimately have to be decided by the CJEU (for best practices, see 3.1 Best Practices for Safeguarding Trade Secrets).
+While the first court decisions regarding the question of how much effort will be required for qualifying the steps taken as the required level of reasonableness have already been rendered, this question will ultimately have to be decided by the CJEU (for best practices, see 3.1 Best Practices for Safeguarding Trade Secrets).

 In general, the disclosure of a trade secret to employees does not affect the availability of legal protection for the trade secret, as long as the employee is under an obligation of secrecy.
 In most cases, such an obligation to secrecy can be derived from the individual's employment contract.

 However, there is a strong opinion in German legal literature that the secrecy measures necessary to classify information as a trade secret are not met if employees are not expressly informed of their duty of confidentiality and sign a confidentiality agreement (ideally with a contractual penalty) – with the consequence that there would be no trade secret to begin with.
-Since it is not yet foreseeable whether the courts will follow this view, it is strongly recommended that appropriate NDAs be concluded (this also applies vis-à-vis third parties who get in touch with trade secrets; see 1.5 Reasonable Measures).
+As some of the first courts seem to follow this view, it is strongly recommended to conclude appropriate NDAs (this also applies vis-à-vis third parties who get access to trade secrets; see 1.5 Reasonable Measures).